 Section 7.
 Section 39-71-1032, MCA, is amended to read:

 "39-71-1032.
 Termination of benefits for noncooperation with rehabilitation provider -- department hearing and

 appeal.
 (1) If an insurer believes that a worker is refusing unreasonably to cooperate with the rehabilitation provider, the

-insurer, with 14 days' written notice to the worker and the department
+insurer, with 14 days' notice to the worker and the department

-terminate any benefits, except medical benefits and the impairment award, that the worker is receiving until the worker
+benefits, except medical benefits and the impairment award, that the worker is receiving until the worker cooperates.

 (2) The worker may contest the insurer's termination of benefits by filing a written exception to the department within 20 working days after the date of the 14-day notice.
 The worker or insurer may request a hearing before the department.
 The department shall hold a hearing within 30 days of receipt of the request.
 The department shall issue an order within 15 days of the hearing.